-&lt;sup>20Several earlier empirical papers explore the role of quality in trade at a more aggregate level.
-In addition to Hummels and Klenow (2005), cited above, Schott (2004) shows that the US imports higher-priced products within narrow trade categories from richer countries, suggesting quality differences.
-In a cross-country setting, Hallak (2006) shows that richer countries tend to demand relatively more from exporters with higher prices (and presumably higher quality).
-Notable early theoretical papers on quality and trade include Gabszewicz et al. (1982) and Flam and Helpman (1987).
+Hallak (2006) shows that richer countries tend to demand relatively more from exporters with higher prices (and presumably higher quality).
+Notable early theoretical papers on quality and trade include Gabszewicz et al. (1981) and Flam and Helpman (1987).
 It appears that Verhoogen (2008) was the first to use a heterogeneous-firm model to formalize the idea that a given firm will sell a higher-quality variety in a richer market and to explore its implications in firm- (or plant-) level data.
-The related but distinct idea that firms' quality choices respond to per-unit trade costs has been developed by Feenstra (1988), Hummels and Skiba (2004), Feenstra and Romalis (2014) and others.
+The related but distinct idea that firms' quality choices respond to per-unit trade costs has been developed by Feenstra (1988), Hummels and Skiba (2004), Feenstra and Romalis (2014), and others.

-&lt;sup>21Bastos et al. (2018) provide a parsimonious partial-equilibrium formalization of this mechanism in an Atkeson and Burstein (2008)-type framework with exogenous entry and endogenous markups.
-Other papers that have developed heterogeneous-firm models with endogenous output and input quality choice include Hallak and Sivadasan (2013) (discussed below), Johnson (2012), Fan et al. (2015), and Blaum et al. (2019).
+&lt;sup>21Bastos, Silva, and Verhoogen (2018) provide a parsimonious partial-equilibrium formalization of this mechanism in an Atkeson and Burstein (2008) framework with exogenous entry and endogenous markups.
+Other papers that have developed heterogeneous-firm models with endogenous output and input quality choice include Hallak and Sivadasan (2013) (discussed below); Johnson (2012); Fan, Li, and Yeaple (2015); and Blaum, Lelarge, and Peters (2019).